Saurabhganvir/Spotify-clone-fe/README.md

-# h1 This is a comprehensive overlook of spotify
+# This is a comprehensive overlook of spotify

+1) It uses javascript, HTML and CSS